Indicia-Team/irecord-training/exploring.rst

 .. image:: images/explore-records.png
     :width: 700px
     :alt: The list of records.

+In this grid, details of the record including any photos are shown.
+The icon in the species name column gives an indication of the record's quality:

+  * One star - record not yet checked by an expert and marked as uncertain by the recorder.
+  * Two stars - record not yet checked by an expert and marked as likely by the recorder.
+  * Three stars - record not yet checked by an expert and marked as certain by the recorder.
+  * Red cross - record checked by an expert and rejected.
+Note that you will only see rejected records on the Explore My Records page, not when viewing records from other users.
+  * Amber question mark - record checked by an expert and marked for querying.
+  * Green tick - record checked by an expert and confirmed.

-It also shows a list of the species currently loaded on the map on the second tab:
+The data panel also shows a list of the species currently loaded on the map on the second
+tab:

 .. image:: images/explore-species.png
     :width: 700px